 Condo’s can restrict or disallow rentals.
 Consequently, restricted rentals are common.
 Usually a small number of units are permitted or a percentage of rentals will be allowed in a complex.
 Once they are all rented, you would need to apply to strata to be put on a waiting list for future rental of your unit.
 Most noteworthy, is that immediate family members are always able to rent from an owner regardless of the Bylaws, as that is a loop hole in Strata law.

-Upgrades to the Condo Restrictions
+Understanding Strata when purchasing a condo and allowable Upgrades to the Condo Restrictions

 Owners of condos often like to change their floors from carpeted to wood or laminate.
 Some do it for health reasons (respiratory or allergies), while others need to accommodate a wheelchair.
 Consequently, the trend over the past number of years is less carpet and more hardwood or laminate.
 It is usually the 2nd floor and above that may be restricted due to excessive noise transference to suites below them.
 Some of the newer buildings don’t have the same issues.
 Read those minutes, rules and AGM’s carefully and ask lots of questions.